CA Inter Amendments For May 2026

 ii) Improved customer service - Traditional customer feedback systems are getting replaced by new systems designed with Big Data technologies.
 In these new systems, Big Data and natural language processing technologies are being used to read and evaluate consumer responses.

-iii) Better operational efficiency - Integration of Big Data technologies and data warehouse helps an organization to offload infrequently accessed data, this leading to better operational efficiency.
+iii) Better operational efficiency - Integration of Big Data technologies and data warehouse helps an organization to offload infrequently accessed data, leading to better operational efficiency.

 Ch - E-COMMERCE, M-COMMERCE AND EMERGING TECHNOLOGY